Stakeholder impacts: a critical view

 Another major issue which has attracted criticism concerns the outcomes of the property-led regeneration process.
 Value-creation, for example in local property markets, is often a goal of property-led regeneration, but some effects such as increased house prices, might have negative impact, especially for existing communities.

-‘Gentrification’ (itself a contested term) is often used to describe the way that local real estate market – changes brought-about by new property development or renovation, can have a number of negative impacts on local communities who were meant to be the beneficiaries of regeneration policy.
+‘Gentrification’ (itself a contested term) is often used to describe the way that changes to local real estate markets are brought about by new property development or renovation.
+It can have a number of negative impacts on local communities who were meant to be the beneficiaries of regeneration policy.
 For example:

 • initial site clearance can displace small businesses who employ local people.